The Durham Safeguarding Children Partnership Annual Report 2024/2025 is now available on our Annual Reports page.

 Places on some sessions are limited so book quickly to avoid disappointment.
 Complete one booking form per participant and select all the courses you would like to attend.

-Information Sharing: Harm Outside of the Home
+Information sharing: Harm Outside of the Home (HOTH)

 It is only through sharing information that agencies or organisations and practitioners build a richer picture of the day-to-day life of the child and family they are working with.